 Among the collections of the National Gallery of Art are outstanding paintings and sculpture by twentieth-century European artists Rousseau, Matisse, Picasso, and Moore.
 These five documentary programs were produced in conjunction with exhibitions organized by the Gallery.
 Each program incorporates biographical information, in-depth looks at individual works of art, archival photographs, and interviews with curators and scholars.

-The 20th-Century European Art DVD compilation includes the following titles, which are also available as individual films on VHS:
+The 20th-Century European Art DVD compilation includes the following titles:

 - Henri Rousseau: Jungles in Paris